Recreation and Leisure Services (RALS)

 - Sciences and mathematics

-- Applicants with a baccalaureate degree focusing on exercise sciences may be eligible for direct entry into Year Two
+- Applicants with a baccalaureate degree focusing on exercise sciences may be eligible for direct entry into second year.

 Prior learning assessment and recognition